Seems like if the Cybertruck was coming this year, we'd have a better answer from Musk.

 Follow-up questions asked, "And the Cybertruck?"
 Musk did not respond further.

 After the truck's splashy debut in 2019, Tesla said the single- and dual-motor versions of the Cybertruck would go into production in late 2021.
-Shortly after that, it swapped things and said the tri-motor version would actually, with the less powerful trucks coming in late 2022.
+Shortly after that, it swapped things and said the tri-motor version would actually enter production first, with the less powerful trucks coming in late 2022.
 The tri-motor pickup promises a 500-mile range, a towing rating of 14,000 pounds and should start at $69,900.
 For now, we're still definitely in a "wait and see" state when it comes to production specs and availability.